balcortex/balcortex.github.io/README.md

 ### Universidad Michoacana de San Nicolas de Hidalgo – Division of Graduate Studies – Faculty of Electrical Engineering

-*Research Scientist, 2018 – 2022*
+*Research Scientist (Ph.D. graduate), 2018 – 2022*

 * Managed data acquisition and conducted extensive cleaning processes for irradiance and temperature sensors over a period of 4 years, encompassing a dataset of over four million measurements.
-Cleaning procedures included noise reduction, outlier detection, and handling missing values.
 * Conducted multiple time series forecasting experiments, focusing on areas such as electricity generation and consumption, as well as local irradiance.
 These experiments involved the exploration of various neural network architectures and rigorous hyper-parameter optimization techniques.
 This research activity resulted in an international conference paper.
 * Led the development of a novel method for characterizing photovoltaic panels utilizing artificial neural networks.
 This innovative approach significantly expedites the modeling process for real panels, facilitating faster simulations.
 The method was recognized for its contribution and was granted a journal paper.
 * Innovated a new maximum power point tracking (MPPT) technique for photovoltaic systems, specifically designed to operate effectively under fast-changing environmental conditions without the requirement of an irradiance sensor.
 Leveraging deep neural networks, this method dynamically controls the system's operation point, ensuring optimal power generation.
 The development of this technique culminated in a journal publication, highlighting its contribution to advancing renewable energy technologies.